eonrider/eonrider.github.io/index.md

 I have experience in developing and deploying a range of technologies from both web and desktop applications in Windows environments to those in Linux.

 I am an advocate of privacy and security.
-I have considered being more involved in this space but I have not yet done so.
+I am actively looking to see how I can be more involved in this space.
+As a starting point, I host some online services that are free to use by anyone.

 ## Interests